polygoncoin/OpenSwoole-Microservices/README.md

-        'column' => ['userDetails', '<key>'],           // From user session 'column' => ['insertIdParams', '<key>'],        // previous Insert ids 'column' => ['custom', '<static-value>'],       // Static values
+        'column' => ['userDetails', '<key>'],           // From user session 'column' => ['insertIdParams', '<key>'],        // previous Insert ids 'column' => ['custom', '<static-value>'],       // Static values ],

-    ],
-    '__WHERE__' => [
+    // Where clause of the Query to perform task '__WHERE__' => [
         'column' => [ // Fatch value from parsed route
             'uriParams',                                // uriParams / payload